polyfy/polylith/readme.md

 ```

 If we execute `poly ws` without any arguments, it will view the whole workspace as plain data (a hash map).
-This data structure is produces by the tool itself and is used by all the commands.
+This data structure is produces by the tool itself and is used by all the commands internally.
 The commands only operate on this hash map and is not performing any side effecting operations,
 like touching the disk or executing git commands.
 Instead, everything is prepared so that all commands can
 be executed in memory.